ademnem/nvim/README.md

 ## TODO
 1. learn builtin grep across file function (change to use ripgrep)
+    - :h grep
+    - :copen for quickfix list
 2. is there a better way to setup lsps?
+3. ultimately make config more simple and reliant on builtin functionalities

 ## When you add a new language
 - treesitter